Sacraments

 Phone:

 Find a white baptismal gown for the child, and also a Baptism candle.
-Any decent candle suitably decorated e.g. with ribbon pinned on, or sequins glued etc. would be good.
+Any candle suitably decorated e.g. with ribbon pinned on, or sequins glued etc. would be good.

 Here are three videos which will help you and your family to appreciate Baptism more: